matwilso/matwilso.github.io/_posts/gpt-sim.md

 A human stepping to the side when someone else is walking towards them, or getting mad if that someone gets too close and bumps them.
 There are many complex interactions for which we have trouble writing computer simulations, but for which we have, or could collect, a lot of data.

-Based on the growing capabilities of language models like GPT3, it seems likely that we will be able to create a "good-enough" general-purpose reality simulator using relatively dumb future prediction training.
-Maybe not super soon, but definitely sometime on our horizon.

-With a powerful enough "learned simulator" like this, we could generate RL environments with physical accuracy and generality light-years beyond what is possible today.
-We could unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.
-Something that works well enough across the entire range of tasks we care about.

 Imagine sim2real learning with the smallest possible reality gap.
 Model-based learning with the best possible model.